Bonsyle History, Family Crest & Coats of Arms

 The surname Bonsyle was first found in Derbyshire at Bonsall, a parish, in the hundred of Wirksworth.
 The parish dates back to the Domesday Book of 1086 when it was first listed as Bunteshale.
 At that time, it was shown as "the King's land."
 "This parish, anciently called Bonteshall, comprises by computation 2338 acres."
 Literally, the place name means "nook of land of a man called Bunt," from the Old English personal name + "halh."
 It is noted for its lead mining and there is evidence that the town has been populated since 2000 B.C., one of the few early records of the ancient Britons.

-Important Dates for the Bonsyle family
+Early History of the Bonsyle family

 This web page shows only a small excerpt of our Bonsyle research.
 Another 43 words (3 lines of text) are included under the topic Early Bonsyle History in all our PDF Extended History products and printed products wherever possible.